symfony-cmf/symfony-cmf-docs/cookbook/creating_basic_cms.rst

         }
     }

-Now we just need to add the register these classes in the dependency injection container configuraiton:
+Now you just need to register these classes in the dependency injection container configuration:

 .. code-block:: xml